 (3) Appropriate Expectation: The word "difficult" for someone is different than others.
-Your difficult may be easy, moderate or hard for your friends, and vice versa.
+Your difficult may be moderate or easy for your friends, and vice versa.

 You are taking one of the hardest classes at college level.
 Do not take this lightly.
 Expect a lot of hard work and grinding since week 1.
 However, as difficult as it sounds, Tuzki, undergraduate TAs, and I are here to help.
 You are in good hands.
-We we lieve in you!
+We 🐞 lieve in you!